 DO YOU ALREADY DEMONSTRATE/SUSPECT AUTOIMMUNITY ?:

 Obviously, the presence of certain bacteria can provoke an immune response in the form of inflammation, and subsequent formations of antibodies to fight the bacteria.
-Certain strains of bacteria, especially those encountered via food poisoning, can lead to an attack (either through hyper immune reactivity and/or molecular mimicry) on what are called the ICK (Interstitial Cells of Kahal).
+Certain strains of bacteria, especially those encountered via food (and alcohol) poisoning (aka gastroenteritis), can lead to an attack (either through hyper immune reactivity and/or molecular mimicry) on what are called the ICK (Interstitial Cells of Kahal).
 These cells serve as the pacemaker for the MMC.
 Damage to the ICK via antibodies produced by our own immune system can thus inhibit the MMC and be another facilitator of SIBO.

 (Polyautoimmunity or the presence of an immune attack on numerous tissues in the body is not only common, but to be expected if factors that cause immune reactivity remain or mount.
 We noted in previous posts and discussions that even though there may not be a name or specific disease label for it, no tissue is immune to an autoimmune attack.
 We bring this up here because the parietal cells of the stomach that produce stomach acid are also fair game for antibody damage.
 As such autoimmunity could very well play a duel role in SIBO by ultimately decreasing stomach acid due to destruction of the stomach acid producing parietal cells congruent with damage to the ICK, altering the function of the MMC.